DopierRex/OneNext/README.md

 This repository is for the SPECTRUM NEXT (ks1 only) and the fantastic N-GO, a clone of the Spectrum Next (Issue 2F) by ManuFehri, authorised by the Spectrum Next team https://www.specnext.com/about/  https://manuferhi.com/p/n-go-board
 Those boards use a FPGA Xilinx XC6SLX16.

-The extra cores are not expected to work on the new Spectrum Next Kickstarter 2 (ks2), as the FPGA logic device is different from the one used for Kickstarter 1.
-Hopefully, third-party developers or the Spectrum Next team will create extra cores or adapt the existing ones to the Spectrum Next Kickstarter 2.
+The extra cores are not expected to work on the new Spectrum Next machines from Kickstarter 2 (ks2), as the FPGA logic device is different from the one used for Kickstarter 1 (ks1).
+Hopefully, third-party developers or the Spectrum Next team will create extra cores or adapt the existing ones to the Spectrum Next FPGA of Kickstarter 2.
 OneNext has not been tested yet on the new N-mini, a Raspberry PI-sized Spectrum Next clone by Don Superfo.

 1. A VGA MONITOR/TV, and a VGA display lead to connect it

-Check your VGA monitor/TV boot menu to see if you can adjust horizontal and vertical settings, for video output to be centred on the screen.
+Check your VGA monitor/TV boot menu to see if you can adjust horizontal and vertical settings, for the video output to be centred on the screen.
 Although some of the alternative cores (SAM Coupe, Amstrad CPC6128, BBC Master) can also be displayed in RGB, only the BBC Master extra core supports digital display (HDMI/DVI).
 A VGA monitor is  ideal for the extra cores and it can be obtained inexpensively; a second-hand VGA monitor would normally cost a few dollars/pounds.
-Additionally, VGA 50hz, mode 0, is the most timing-accurate display for the Spectrum Next, as it is fully compatible with older ZX Spectrum software.
+Additionally, VGA 50hz, mode 0, is the most timing-accurate for the Spectrum Next, as it is fully compatible with older ZX Spectrum software.

 Once you have a VGA monitor connected, please check your VGA display frequencies with the Next 'Screen Test' by holding down key 'V' at power up.
-Screen Test will go through different mode cycles; depending on your monitor, select 'mode 0' whenever possible, or another 50hz VGA mode.
+Screen Test will go through different mode cycles.
+Depending on your monitor, select 'mode 0' whenever possible, or another 50hz VGA mode.
 Otherwise, just select any VGA mode you are satisfied with (50/60hz).

 For more information, please refer to the official Sinclair ZX Spectrum Next User Manual, 'Chapter 1: Setting it UP', also available online at https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/